GaussBackyard/RNAStructureIdentifier/README.md

 - draw a single secondary structure as a diagram
 - present an ensemble of secondary structures as a greyscale diagram

-## Installation
+## Prerequisites

-To load the package, the only thing you need to install is Wolfram Mathematica [Free Trial](https://www.wolfram.com/mathematica/trial/).
+To use the package, the only thing you need to install is Wolfram Mathematica [Free Trial](https://www.wolfram.com/mathematica/trial/).

+We have tested our package using Mathematica versions 11.3.0 and 12.0.0 under both UNIX and Windows system.

 ## References